Working with Waterfall Project Plans

 To shift the plan dates:

-The dates in the plan will all be updated based on the new start date.
+All dates in the plan will be updated to reflect the new start date.

 Viewing the Project Gantt Chart